We all say things that we don’t really mean.

 We can all learn to speak more honestly, optimistically and effectively.

-If I catch myself saying one of those words, I literally change my statement and remember that I don’t like the way any of those words sound when others say them so frequently.
-Those words don’t sound good, and once you speak them, you begin to believe them.
-That creates an ugly, viscous cycle.
-I have also worked on tossing out “hate”, “should” and “busy”.
+When I caught myself saying any of those words, I would change my statement and remind myself that I don’t like the way any of those words sound when their said so frequently.
+They don’t sound optimistic, joyful or helpful and once you speak them, you begin to believe them.